VictorFrancheto/VictorFrancheto/README.md

 - Deep Learning and AI techniques
 - Complex Networks

 ## 🚀 Projects in Progress

-Here are some projects in progress:
+Here are some ongoing projects:

-- Shortest Path Percolation in Randon Networks
+- An implementation in Python of Shortest Path Percolation in Random Networks.
-- A guide about Natural Language Processing with Transformers.
+- A guide on Natural Language Processing with Transformers.
--

 ## 💬 Let's Connect